 24So, you know, I transitioned through my training in25that way.
-I was competent, as I said, to do the26endoscopic resections with a consultant in the coffee27room and could be called if there was a problem.
-But28if I was doing a major open operation, you know, then I29would have wanted a consultant standing beside me, because that is the level of training.
-Because I wouldn't have been able to do all of it at that point in time.
+I was competent, as I said, to do the14:4226endoscopic resections with a consultant in the coffee14:4227room and could be called if there was a problem.
+But1428if I was doing a major open operation, you know, then I1429would have wanted a consultant standing beside me,14